The Last Dragon: Plot

 Laura refuses to promote Angela's video on her program, but as Arkadian's men prepare to coerce her, Leroy suddenly bursts into the room clothed as a Ninja and rescues Laura once again.
 Back at her apartment, Laura gratefully returns Leroy's medal.
 Consumed with vengeance, Arkadian hires Sho'nuff to defeat Leroy and takes control of the 7th Heaven studio, capturing Laura and Leroy's younger brother, Richie, who has snuck in hoping to woo Laura.

-Posing as a pizza delivery man, Leroy manages to infiltrate the assumed lair of Master Sum Dum Goy within a fortune cookie factory, but is shocked to discover that the "Master" is only a computer churning out cookie fortunes.
+Posing as a pizza delivery man, Leroy manages to infiltrate the assumed lair of Master Sum Dum Goy within a fortune cookie factory, but is shocked to discover that the "Master" is only a computer churning out cookie fortunes, one of which reads: "He who is color blind must never follow a horse of another color".
 Leroy consults his former master for answers, but his master suggests that Leroy has known the answers all along.

 Not wanting anyone to get hurt in the process of achieving her stardom, Angela leaves Arkadian and asks Johnny to warn Leroy about his plan.
 As Leroy returns to 7th Heaven, he is ambushed by an army of violent thugs hired by Arkadian.
 Leroy's students, led by Johnny, charge into the studio to even the odds.
 Using Laura as bait, Eddie lures Leroy to a dilapidated building where he finally faces off against Sho'nuff.

-During the battle, Sho'nuff reveals his ability to use "The Glow," his hands pulsating with a red aura, and beats Leroy viciously before attempting to force him to acknowledge Sho'nuff as "The Master."
-As recent events flash before Leroy's eyes, he realizes that his former Master was correct and that everything he needed to achieve the "Final Level" was within him all along.
-His entire body bathed in the sublime golden light of "The Glow," Leroy uses his newfound power to defeat Sho'nuff.
+During the battle, Sho'nuff reveals his ability to use "The Glow", his hands pulsating with a red, evil aura, and beats Leroy viciously before attempting to force him to acknowledge Sho'nuff as "The Master."
+As recent events flash before Leroy's eyes, he realizes that his former master was correct and that everything he needed to achieve the "Final Level" was within him all along.
+His entire body bathed in the sublime golden light of "The Glow", Leroy uses his newfound power to defeat Sho'nuff.

-Arkadian appears and fires a single bullet which Leroy catches between his teeth before detaining Arkadian for the police.
-Laura and Leroy are reunited at the studio where the two kiss.
+Arkadian appears, derides Leroy's martial arts prowess, and fires a single bullet, which Leroy catches between his teeth before detaining Arkadian for the police.
+Laura and Leroy are reunited at the studio, where the two kiss.